-When considering our financial forecast, you should keep in mind the risk factors and other cautionary statements under "Risk Factors."
-Any of the risks discussed in this prospectus could cause our actual results of operations to vary significantly from the financial forecast.
+When considering our minimum estimated EBITDA, you should keep in mind the risk factors and other cautionary statements under "Risk Factors."
+Any of the risks discussed in this prospectus could cause our actual results of operations to vary significantly from those supporting our minimum estimated EBITDA.

-We are providing the financial forecast to supplement our pro forma and historical financial statements in support of our belief that we will have sufficient available cash to allow us to pay cash distributions on all of our outstanding common and subordinated units for each quarter in the four-quarter period ending December 31, 2007 at our stated initial distribution rate.
+We are providing our minimum estimated EBITDA and related assumptions to supplement our pro forma and historical financial statements in support of our belief that we will have sufficient available cash to allow us to pay cash distributions on all of our outstanding common and subordinated units for each quarter in the four-quarter period ending December 31, 2007 at our stated initial distribution rate.
 Please see below under "- Assumptions and Considerations" for further information as to the assumptions we have made for the financial forecast.

-We do not undertake any obligation to release publicly the results of any future revisions we may make to the financial forecast or to update this financial forecast to reflect events or circumstances after the date of this prospectus.
+We do not undertake any obligation to release publicly the results of any future revisions we may make to the assumptions used in generating minimum estimated EBITDA or to update those assumptions to reflect events or circumstances after the date of this prospectus.
 Therefore, you are cautioned not to place undue reliance on this information.

-Statement of Forecasted Results of Operations and Minimum Estimated EBITDA
+Statement of Minimum Estimated EBITDA